TheMindStudios/SwiftyPlayer/README.md

 ## Installation with CocoaPods

-To install via CocoaPods add this lines to your Podfile.
-You need CocoaPods v.
+To install via `CocoaPods` add this lines to your `Podfile`.
+You need `CocoaPods` v.
 1.3.1 or higher

 ```bash
 $ gem install cocoapods